-During team testing, the evaluation team installed and configured the TOE according to the evaluated guidance documentation on Microsoft Windows 2003 and Sun Solaris 10 (64-bit) (two of several operating systems upon which the TOE can be installed upon).
+During team testing, the evaluation team installed and configured the TOE according to the evaluated guidance documentation on Microsoft Windows 2003 (one of several operating systems upon which the TOE can be installed).
 This is acceptable given that the operating system is not within the scope of the TOE and the evidence substantiates the claim that the security behavior of the TOE is the same regardless of its supporting operating system.
-The evaluation team then ran all of the developer tests, independent team tests and the penetration tests.
+The evaluation team then ran all of the developer tests, the independent team tests and the penetration tests.